coderMaff/LaunchSimRacing/README.md

-# SimRacing Project
+# LaunchSimRacing Project

 ## Overview
-The SimRacing project is designed to streamline the setup of a sim racing environment on Windows.
+The LaunchSimRacing project is designed to streamline the setup of a sim racing environment on Windows.
 It automates the configuration of monitor layouts, manages background tasks, and launches necessary applications using PowerShell scripts.

 ## Features
 - **Environment Setup**: Automatically configures monitor layouts based on user-defined settings.